fontinixxl/unity-playfab-test-demo/README.md

 Playing the game consists of flying around an endless side-scrolling map, avoidinng planes and buildings and collecting as many coins as possible.

 Coins are important, as they are used as a **Soft Currency** to buy lives.
-Lives will be regenerating every 2 minuts, only if the player has less than 5.
+Lives will be regenerating every 2 minutes, only if the player has less than 5.

-If all lives are lost, it is allways possible to buy a bundle of x3, for a certain amount of **coins**.
+If all lives are lost, it is always possible to buy a bundle of x3, for a certain amount of **coins**.

 After every Game Over screen, the login menu will be prompt to enforce the player creating a **recoverable account**.